 If you haven’t noticed yet, we’re kind of obsessed with sangria here at Plum Deluxe.
 While you can use any table wine, we recommend an unoaked red for this one.

 - 1 tsp Pomegranate Punch decaf tea

 - 1 large orange, sliced

 - 4 ounces brandy

 In a pitcher, muddle orange slices with a wooden spoon.
-Toss in blood orange tea into a bag and pour in wine and simple syrup (tuck tea bag under the orange slices to keep it from floating to the top).
+Spoon loose tea into a filter bag and toss into pitcher.
+Pour in wine and simple syrup (tuck tea bag under the orange slices to keep it from floating to the top).
 Cover and refrigerate 4-6 hours or overnight.

 Remove tea bag and stir in orange juice and brandy.
 Fill pitcher with ice.
 Sip with relish.